PiterWeb/MulticastRTPStreamer/README.md

     1. Open VLC
     2. Use shortcut Ctrl+L
     3. Click on SAP tab located at the left panel
     4. Double click on the desired SAP stream

 - MPV CLI (you need to have the stream.sdp file generated in the folder):</br>
   Prerequisites: MPV installed [Guide](https://mpv.io/installation/)
 ```
 mpv stream.sdp --no-cache --untimed
 ```

+## Technical doc

+This project consists on an executable (CLI) written in VLang (or V).
+This CLI uses under the hood FFMPEG binary to record and stream the desktop screen.
+In the executable is also included a SAP announcer that follows most of the [RFC spec](https://datatracker.ietf.org/doc/html/rfc2974) written from scratch.